Holidays in Charente-Maritime

-The Charentes region, France's second most popular tourist destination, is both a place steeped in history, with a soothing hinterland and an Atlantic coastline offering some of the most beautiful beaches in France.
+France's second most popular tourist destination, the Charentes is a place steeped in history, with a soothing hinterland and an Atlantic coast offering some of the most beautiful beaches in France.

 The richness of the heritage with its castles, forts, towns, Roman buildings, Romanesque churches (over 600), the diversity of places and emblematic events with the islands of the Charente channels, La Rochelle, Rochefort, Saintes, Cognac, etc. means that you have to make a choice, it is impossible to see everything!

-So naturally the location will depend on the holiday you want and there is no single answer to this question.
+So, naturally, your choice of holiday destination will depend on the type of Charente-Maritime holiday you are looking for, and there is no single answer to this question.

-"Aix La perle dans son écrinThis is the only way to visit the island, either on foot or by bike.
-On this small piece of land (2.5km long and 600m wide) you will discover its village nestled in the shelter of the fortifications, a typically Atlantic wild coastline facing the open sea and Fort Boyard, oyster farming landscapes facing Fouras and a coastline with a Mediterranean feel facing La Rochelle / Châtelaillon.
-Very touristic in July and August, it regains all its natural charm and its quietness favourable to wildlife from September.
+The Ile d'Aix can only be visited on foot or by bike.
+On this small piece of land (2.5km long and 600m wide) you'll discover its village nestling in the shelter of fortifications, a typically wild Atlantic coastline looking out to sea and Fort Boyard, oyster-farming landscapes looking towards Fouras and a Mediterranean-style coastline looking towards La Rochelle / Châtelaillon.
+Highly popular with tourists in July and August, the coastline regains all its natural charm and wildlife-friendly tranquillity from September onwards.

-If you are looking for a balanced mix of beach, leisure, party and cultural holidays, a coastal holiday is the most appropriate.
-The location of this ideal holiday will depend on your preferences for beaches, activities and ease of access to the places you wish to visit.
+The location of this ideal holiday depends on your preferences for beaches, activities and ease of access to the places you want to visit.

 The most famous seaside resorts:

-La Rochelle, city on the beach or beach in the city, there is always something going on!
-City, gateway to the ocean, best known for its architecture (old port, old town), its aquariumThe city has a lot to offer, from its museums and festive entertainment to its 2 beaches, one near the old port and the other near the marina.
+La Rochelle, city on the beach or beach in the city, there's always something going on!
+La Rochelle, the gateway to the ocean, is best known for its architecture (old port, old town).
+It also offers its aquariumIts beaches are located near the old port and the marina.
+Its 2 beaches are located: one near the old port and the other near the marina.

-Fouras, On the green peninsula, the fishermen's village began its transformation into a seaside resort in 1860 with the arrival of the railway.
-At the same time balcony on the islands, where one embarks to go on the island of Aix, to make the turn of Fort Boyard and seaside resort of charm with its beautiful bourgeois villas of time.
-Nowadays more known through the TV show "Fort Boyard", it was from 1890 a mecca of seaside tourism with its beaches and its casino.
-Staying in Fouras is both staying on an island and on the coast.
-A family seaside resort with 5 gently sloping beaches and a large seawater reservoir allowing bathing at any time of the day, it is ideally situated for visiting the region.
+Fouras les Bains is also known as the green peninsula.
+The fishing village began its transformation into a seaside resort in 1860 with the arrival of the railway.
+It is both a balcony overlooking the islands, where you can take a boat to the Ile d'Aix and tour Fort Boyard, and a charming seaside resort with beautiful period middle-class villas.
+Best known today for the TV show "Fort Boyard", the town has been a mecca for seaside tourism since 1890, with its beaches and casino.
+Staying in Fouras means staying on an island and on the coast at the same time.
+A family seaside resort with 5 gently sloping beaches, its large seawater reservoir means you can swim at any time of day.
+It's ideally situated for visiting the region.

-Royan, elegant with its beautiful houses oscillating between belle époque and 50's, is also known for its festival "A violin on the sand which year after year makes all holidaymakers love classical music.
-Royan also has some lovely little beaches nearby.
+This elegant seaside town, with its pretty houses ranging from belle époque to 50s, is also known for its festival.
+"Un violon sur le sable.
+The festival that year after year brings classical music to all holidaymakers.
+Royan also has pretty little beaches nearby.